 Listening Jigsaw Activity

-For a more involved cooperative learning activity, you can set up a jigsaw activity with same-story groups and mixed-story groups.
+For a more involved cooperative student choice activity, you can set up a jigsaw activity with same-story groups and mixed-story groups.
 In this activity, small groups of 4-5 students listen to different but related stories.
 You can assign each group a story from a thematic audio text set with varying Lexile levels or perspectives, or you can invite students to choose a story from a short list and then group them together accordingly.
 You can assign the stories within the platform and ask students to use the listening organizer and answer the comprehension questions or assign them via Google Classroom or another LMS and create your own task.

 After students listen to the story and take notes using a common listening organizer (either within the platform or using one of the organizers listed above ), they then meet with others who heard the same story and compare notes.
 This can help them to deepen their understanding of the story, benefitting from multiple perspectives on the same story.
 Ask them to add to their notes from their same-story group discussions in preparation for sharing the story with their mixed-story groups.

 Next, students meet in small mixed-story groups, comprised of students who listened to different stories.
 Students share notes on the stories they heard and discussed in their same-story groups with others who heard different stories.
 Assign the mixed-story groups a task that requires understanding of all related stories, such as identifying an idea that is common to all stories.
 For example, they might identify an experience that is common to all the refugees featured in 4-5 different stories, or list various problems caused by climate change explained in 4-5 different stories.